Nasdaq/nasdaq-protocols/docs/user_guide_itch.rst

 *A simple itch tail program*

-Slightly modified version where we do not use dispatchers instead explicitely call `receive_message()` method.
+Slightly modified version where we do not use dispatchers instead explicitly call `receive_message()` method.

 .. code-block:: python